-My Rights, My Voice (MRMV) aims to empower marginalized children and youth to know and claim their rights to health and education services.
-This innovative four-year programme is running in Afghanistan, Mali, Nepal, Niger, Pakistan and Vietnam - it also ran in Georgia and Tanzania during its first three years.
-MRMV is funded by the Swedish International Development Cooperation Agency (Sida).
+My Rights, My Voice (MRMV) aimed to empower marginalized children and youth to know and claim their rights to health and education services.
+This innovative four-year programme ran in Afghanistan, Mali, Nepal, Niger, Pakistan and Vietnam.
+In the first three years, it also ran in Georgia and Tanzania.
+MRMV was funded by the Swedish International Development Cooperation Agency (Sida).

 The belief behind the MRMV initiative is that children and youth have a right to free, good quality health and education services.
 They also have a right to voice their needs, to hold their governments to account, and to be listened to as members of society and rights-holders: as 'active citizens'.

-MRMV works with partners and directly with children and youth, their allies, and duty-bearers to strengthen and support young people's voices and ability to claim their rights.
+MRMV worked with partners and directly with children and youth, their allies, and duty-bearers to strengthen and support young people's voices and ability to claim their rights.

-Almost half the world's population are under the age of 25 and 85 per cent of those live in developing countries.
+Almost half the world's population are under the age of 25 and 85% of those live in developing countries.
 Despite this, young people, especially girls and young women, are rarely involved in making decisions that affect their lives and do not always have the relevant information about their choices or rights.
-My Rights, My Voice aims to address this.
+The My Rights, My Voice programme aimed to address this.

 MRMV's four key objectives: